 With rates being so low right now, it could be a great time to think about refinancing your first home to purchase a second.
-Commonly known as cash-out refinancing, this strategy refers to a loan taken out on a property that is already owned.
-There are set benefits and disadvantages to this approach, so is it a good idea for you to pursue right now?
+Commonly known as cash out refinancing, this strategy refers to a loan taken out on a property that is already owned.
+You are effectively using the home equity that has built up over several years to help purchase a second home.
+There are a number of benefits and disadvantages to this approach, so is it a good idea for you to pursue right now?

 How Cash-Out Refinancing Works

-A cash-out refinancing loan effectively replaces your current property loan with a new one that is higher than the original loan balance.
-The difference between the two loan amounts in withdrawn in cash, which the investor can put toward a down payment on a new property.
+A cash out refinancing loan effectively replaces your current property loan with a new one that is higher than the original loan balance.
+The difference between the two loan amounts is withdrawn in cash, which the investor can put toward a down payment on a new property.

-Because you will be withdrawing a portion of your home equity in cash, you could be liable for higher interest rates.
-This is due to the loan amount increasing – lenders will typically limit how much you can withdraw to ensure there is still some wiggle room in the equity.
-You can expect to only be able to withdraw 80% of your home value.
+Because you will be withdrawing a portion of your homes equity in cash, you could be liable for higher interest rates.
+This is due to the loan amount increasing – mortgage lenders will typically limit how much you can withdraw to ensure there is still some wiggle room in the equity.
+You can expect to only be able to withdraw up to 80% of your home value.

 Buying An Investment Property

 Homeowners can actually build up profits by using the equity they have in their homes by using the cash-out amount to purchase an investment property.
-Depending on the value of your existing home loan, you can use the 80% equity funds you can withdraw from your property to put forward a down payment on a property that will have a high ROI.
+Depending on the value of your existing home loan, you can use the 80% equity funds you can withdraw from your property to put forward a down payment on a rental property that could have positive ROI from the get go.

 But why is this option something that investors should be considering?
 There are several benefits, namely securing more favorable loan terms and other attractive tax advantages.
 A cash-out refinance can provide the investor with a better interest rate than a first mortgage would, and when rates are low like they are right now, it can be worthwhile to pursue.
 In terms of tax, the interest on cash-out loans is deductible, as are many of the closing costs you will come across.

-One of the most noteworthy advantages of this approach is speed.
+One of the most noteworthy advantages of home equity approach is speed.
 Instead of having to wait for months or years, the investor can quickly get access to the funds they need to snag a good deal.

-When contacting your lender about a cash-out refinance loan, there are a few important things you’ll have to think about first.
-Lenders will always require you to keep some portion of equity in your first property should the market or property value ultimately drop.
+When contacting your mortgage lender about a cash out refi, there are a few important things you’ll have to think about first.
+Conventional Lenders will always require you to keep some portion of equity in your first property should the market or property value ultimately drop.

-Buying an investment property using this kind of financing is a quick process that can help you close faster.
+Buying a rental property using this kind of financing is a quick process that can help you close faster.
 If you already have a second property purchased using your own funds, you can use a cash-out refinance loan to renovate it.